-- A. An Application for Admission, as defined in Section 2.3, is required for a person to be considered for admission.
-Applications for Admission will be accepted between the hours of 9:00 a.m. and 5:00 p.m. on Monday through Friday, except designated holidays, at an address to be designated at the time of the commencement of construction of the project. - B. The location, facilities and circumstances for accepting applications will afford persons the greatest opportunity to apply. - C. Every six months the Agent will attempt contact with each person on the waiting list to determine if they are still in need of assistance. - D. The date and time the application is received will be noted on the application form when received by the Agent.
+A. An Application for Admission, as defined in Section 2.3, is required for a person to be considered for admission.
+Applications for Admission will be accepted between the hours of 9:00 a.m. and 5:00 p.m. on Monday through Friday, except designated holidays, at the following address:

+- B. The location, facilities and circumstances for accepting applications will afford persons the greatest opportunity to apply. - C. Every six months the Agent will attempt contact with each person on the waiting list to determine if they are still in need of assistance. - D. The date and time the application is received will be noted on the application form when received by the Agent.
 All information submitted in the application is subject to verification.
 Each adult member of the family must sign the completed application. - E. The Agent will keep a copy of each resident's application for admission in the resident's file.
-Any other occupancy information the Agent collects must be retained for at least three (3) years or in accordance with Federal
+Any other occupancy information the Agent collects must be retained for at least three (3) years or in accordance with Federal Regulations.

-Regulations.
 This will include data on current applicants and residents, and applications from families who were never admitted.